 You calculate this data point by taking the number of homes for sale in any given area and dividing it by the number of houses sold in the last month.

-Dividing 500 by 100 gives you 5 months of supply.
+- Dividing 500 by 100 gives you 5 months of supply.

-Typically, anything under ~6 months is a seller’s market, and anything over that is a buyer’s market.
+- Typically, anything under ~6 months is a seller’s market, and anything over that is a buyer’s market.

-The real estate market can change on a weekly basis.
+Keep in mind that the real estate market can change on a weekly basis.